Kim Benton on the Commissioner's National Priority Voucher (CNPV) Program

 Considering the Commissioner's National Priority Voucher (CNPV) Program

-by Kim Benton
+By Kim Benton

 FDA’s announcement of a new Commissioner’s National Priority Voucher (CNPV) program has created a great deal of buzz.
 The reason is simple: CNPV proposes to reduce the typical 8-month (for priority review) or 12-month (regular review) review clock for BLA and NDA applications to 1- to 2-months.
 Information on the CNPV is currently limited to FDA’s press release, FAQ, and YouTube video.